Bank of America intern died of natural causes - inquest

-LONDON A 21-year-old Bank of America Merrill Lynch (BAC.N) intern, whose death prompted the bank to review the working conditions for junior employees, died of natural causes, an inquest heard on Friday.
+LONDON Nov 22 A 21-year-old Bank of America Merrill Lynch intern, whose death prompted the bank to review the working conditions for junior employees, died of natural causes, an inquest heard on Friday.

 His death highlighted concerns about interns working excessive hours and even through the night after newspaper reports suggested Erhardt had worked for 72 hours without sleep before he died.